 Partner With Us

-NH Cares invites you to give care.
 In Matthew 9:36-37, Jesus said the people who needed help were like sheep without a shepherd.
 He told the disciples, “The harvest is plentiful, but the workers are few.”

-NH Cares wants to reflect the love, compassion and care of Jesus.
+We believe it’s our role to reflect the love, compassion and care of Jesus.
 We want to be people who help and not because it’s something we “do,” but because of who we “are.”
 Come and help share the love of Christ.

 Biblical Lament: Sharing Our Burdens With God & Others